 “So, you were Ed’s only officer for quite some time then?”

-They reached Sonya’s gate.
+THEY reached Sonya’s gate.
 Liam nodded toward the house.
 Following his gaze, Sonya saw a man lounging on her front porch steps.
 She let Liam lead her up the walk as the man stood.
 An inch shorter than Liam, this man’s shoulders were even broader, reminding her of a linebacker.
 Completely bald with skin the color of coffee and hazel eyes, he was undeniably handsome.
 Especially when he smiled.

-“I was wondering where you were, Merlin.”
+“Was wondering where you were, Merlin.”

 Liam and the man exchanged that one-arm, back slap hug men seemed to favor and grinned down at Sonya.

-“My nickname in the navy,” he explained.
+“My nickname in the Navy,” he explained.
 “Sonya, this is Sam LaSalle, aka ‘Voodoo’.
 Sam, meet Sonya McKenzie.”

 Sam took her hand, surprising Sonya by pulling her in for a hug.

-“It’s nice to meet you, too, teddy bear.”
+“It’s nice to meet you, too, Teddy Bear.”

 When they quieted down, Sonya asked, “Have you been waiting here long, Sam?”